 Tolerance: Fentanyl tablets may lead to tolerance when used for a long period of time.
 Tolerance means that your body gets used to the medication so that more medication may be needed to produce the same pain relief.
 Your doctor will recommend the dose of fentanyl tablets that is most appropriate for you.
 Do not change your dose or the way you are using the medication on your own.
 If you find that a dose of fentanyl is not providing the same amount of pain relief as before, contact your doctor.

-Pregnancy: Fentanyl crosses the placenta and may affect the developing baby if it is taken by the mother while she is pregnant.
-Withdrawal symptoms have been noted in newborns of mothers who used fentanyl during pregnancy.
+Pregnancy: Fentanyl crosses the placenta and may affect the developing baby if it is taken during pregnancy.
+Withdrawal symptoms have been noted in newborns of birth parents who used fentanyl during pregnancy.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant or plan to become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking fentanyl, it may cause life-threatening breathing difficulties for your baby.
+If you are breast-feeding and taking fentanyl, it may cause life-threatening breathing difficulties for your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children and adolescents less than 18 years of age.
 Accidental ingestion of this medication by children may lead to severe and even fatal consequences.
 Keep this medication out of the reach of children.

 Seniors: Seniors may be more sensitive to the side effects of this medication.

 What other drugs could interact with this medication?